-With almost twenty banks and payments service providers to choose from, selecting an eftpos provider for a small business like a retailer or café can be difficult.
+With almost twenty banks and payment service provider to choose from, selecting an eftpos provider for a small business like a retailer or café can be difficult.

-This month we have listed the top four criteria a small business should consider when selecting a new EFTPOS service provider for in-store payments:
+We have listed the top four criteria we believe a small business should consider when selecting a new EFTPOS service provider for in-store payments:

 1. Card Acceptance

 Generally, Visa, Mastercard and eftpos cards are now accepted as standard by all providers.
 Most service providers will also accept American Express and Union Pay cards, but often separate fee arrangements apply.
 Watch out for exclusions and inclusions within the standard fees as the likes of Commonwealth Bank (American Express and Union Pay) and Square (American Express) do include additional cards as part of the standard fee schedule, but most do not.
 Other payment types which may be relevant to your organisation but which are not accepted by all providers include Alipay (accepted by Tyro, NAB and Smartpay), Diners Club and JCB cards.

 2. Fees and Transaction Volumes